erSubhashThapa/100daysofcode/r2-log.md

   ### Chrome's Type-Ahead
   <img src="log_imgs/type_ahead_5-3.PNG" width="500">

   I ended up using async/await for this.

-I realized too that async await can help with debugging because it's easier to debug with sequencial code.
+  I also realized that async/await can help with debugging because it's easier to debug with sequencial code.
 But I'm not sure if that really makes sense.

   I didn't finish.
 I should start commiting my work again, but not today.

 ## Day 22, R2
 ### 5/2/19